rmjarvis/TreeCorr/docs/metric.rst

 -------

 This metric is only valid when the first catalog uses 3-dimensional coordinates (ra,dec,r) or (x,y,z).
-The second catalog may take either 3-d coordinates or spherical coordinates (ra,dec).
+The second catalog (and the third in the 3-point case) may take either 3-d coordinates or spherical coordinates (ra,dec).

 The distance is defined as